Fanatics Sportsbook Promo: Up to $300 in Bonus Bets for Cubs-Yankees, Dodgers-Giants Odds

-It's the final weekend before the All-Star break, and some of the MLB's most popular teams take the field on Friday night, as the Cubs-Yankees and Dodgers-Giants match up.
+Some of the MLB's most popular teams meet up on the late Friday before the All-Star Game, as the Cubs and Yankees and the Dodgers and Giants face off.
 Get in on the action by using the Fanatics Sportsbook promo when signing up for an account, and you'll get up to $300 in bonus bets to put you on the basepaths early in the game.

 Fanatics Sportsbook is stepping up to the plate with one of the most interesting sportsbook promos to claim, depending on where you are located when signing up for a new account: